alarista/techblog/README.md

 ## Table of Contents

--Usage
+* Usage
--Building blocks
+* Building blocks
--Author
+* Author
--Credits and Shoutouts
+* Credits and Shoutouts
--Application working video
+* Application working video

 ## Usage
 a) Clone the repository to your computer.